fathzer/sites-supervisor-core/README.md

 The important things to understand are:
 * All the components are identified by their class name.
 * All the components have a *parameters* attribute that contains the configuration of the component.
-The exact content of this attribute (and its obligatory presence) depends on the component (see component documentation).
+The exact content of this attribute (and its obligatory presence) depends on the component (see component's documentation).
-* alerters and testers have unique names (here *mail* and *http200*) that will be used to identified them in supervised application configuration configuration file.
+* alerters and testers have unique names (here *mail* and *http200*) that will be used to identified them in supervised applications configuration file.

-### Supervised application configuration
+### Supervised applications configuration
 Here is a configuration example:
 ```json
 {